sam-coffey/directorytomarkdown/README.md

 # Project Code to Markdown Context

-A simple Python script to recursively scan a developer project directory and combine the contents of relevant code/text files into a single Markdown-formatted text file.
+A simple Python script to recursively scan a developer project directory and combine the contents of relevant code/text files into a single Markdown-formatted text file (most browser-based LLMs can accept .txt files as context, not all can accept .md files).
 This output is optimized for pasting into Large Language Model (LLM) prompts as context.

 ## Features